541741106/IMPACT_HOI/README.md

 - `requirements.txt` declares `PyQt5`, `opencv-python`, `numpy`, `ultralytics`, `mediapipe`, `torch`, `torchvision`, and `torchaudio`.
 - `Action Assist` additionally imports `Pillow`, `PyYAML`, `transformers`, and `decord`.
 - CUDA is optional.
 The code uses `torch.cuda.is_available()` and falls back to CPU when needed.
-- Exact tested Python/CUDA/OS versions are not documented in the current release.
-TODO: add a pinned environment file for the public release.

 To launch the application: